Legit-Labs/legitify/docs/gitlab/member/two_factor_authentication_is_disabled_for_an_external_collaborator.md

 ### Remediation
 1. Login with the user credentials
 2. Go to the user settings page
-3. Select "Account" on the left navigation bar
+3. Select 'Account' on the left navigation bar
-4. Press "Enable two-factor authentication"
+4. Press 'Enable two-factor authentication'